aciccarello/ciccarello.me/_posts/2016-02-14-the-first-year.md

 trip to visit that orphanage.

 {% include image.html
-    file="/assets/img/liberia-girls-playing.gif"
+    file: "/assets/img/liberia-girls-playing.gif"
-    alt="african girls playing with a ball in a small yard" caption="The girls at the orphanage playing games"
+    alt: "african girls playing with a ball in a small yard"
+    caption: "The girls at the orphanage playing games"
 %}

 Through the support of many people, Bekah, her parents, and I were able to travel to Liberia this past summer.
-I'll spare most of the details (since I've written about that [elsewhere]({% post_url 2015-08-15-an-overview-of-our-trip %})) but being able to spend over a week with people like
+I'll spare most of the details (since I've written about that [elsewhere]({{ collections.blog | post_url: "2015-08-15-an-overview-of-our-trip" }})) but being able to spend over a week with people like
 Remington, Ma and Pa Jonah, and the children at the orphanage was one of the best things that happened this year.
 I was able to get to know the people that Bekah had missed so badly.
 Many thanks to the people who supported us in this